Rapid Response: Solutions for Business

 - If you are located in a Rural Area, the US Department of Agriculture's Rural Business-Cooperative Service may assist you.

 You may also wish to consider selling your business to a buyer, several buyers, a management group or employees.
 The Rapid Response team can help you with this and other layoff aversion options.

-Under certain conditions, the Worker Adjustment and Retraining Notification (WARN) Act requires employers to give their workers 60 days notice before a plant closing or mass layoff.
-All employers are encouraged to provide notice to the state Dislocated Worker Unit as quickly as possible.
+Under certain conditions, the Worker Adjustment and Retraining Notification (WARN) Act requires employers to give their workers 60 days' notice before a plant closing or mass layoff.
+All businesses are encouraged to provide notice to the state Dislocated Worker Unit as quickly as possible.
 Some states also have plant closure laws, and those state laws may impose additional requirements.
-If you are an employer facing the prospect of a layoff, contact your state Dislocated Worker Unit immediately to find out more information on notice requirements in your area.
+If you are an employer facing the prospect of a layoff, contact your state Rapid Response immediately to find out more information on notice requirements in your area.

 Rights and Responsibilities under Employment Laws and Regulations